gitcommitshow/url-screenshot/README.md

 ## Installation

 This is a simple `Node.js` app.
-Just run it wherever you want (e.g. your EC2 instance).
-It has minimal memory and storage footprint.
+Just run it in any `node >= 20` environment.

+It will consume minimal memory and storage footprint.
+Due to its low usage, I deploy it on the smallest possible AWS EC2 instance where I have couple of more microservices runing.

+Make sure to set the configurations as per `env.sample`.
+The most important one is `SITE_URL`, if not set correctly, you might not be able to access the images saved locally.
+No trailing slash please.

 That's it, you can then start making API requests to get the preview image for any web page.
 Send a page URL, and it will give you a Screenshot image url which you can add to meta tags such as `og:image`, `twitter:image`, etc. of your page.

-Set the configurations as per `env.sample`.
-The most important one is `SITE_URL`, if not set correctly, you might not be able to access the images saved locally.
-No trailing slash please.

 Here's set of commands I'd use to set it up